Songonge/SQL-Projects/Spotify_Streams.md

 ```

 2. **Populating the column minutes_played**
-Here we populate the column named _minutes_played_ using the _ms_played_ column and converting it to minutes.
+Here, we populate the column named _minutes_played_ using the _ms_played_ column and converting it to minutes.
 The query is as follows.
 ```
 UPDATE spotify_streams
 SET minutes_played = ROUND(ms_played/60000.0, 2)